As an artist in the digital age, chances are you have to write emails on a regular basis.

 Don’t use emoticons.

 Punctuating your message with smiley faces might be okay for emails to close friends and family, but emoticons don’t belong in professional emails.
-Leave them out of emails to gallery owners, clients, art instructors and students, and any other professional connections.
+Leave them out of emails to gallery owners, clients, art instructors, students, and any other professional connections.

 Double check spelling and grammar.